 Social networks are spaces where sometimes connections can be easily forged thanks to mutual connections or mutual interests.
 If you carve out some time each day to dedicate to this type of outreach, it can really pay off.

 Auditing your Twitter account allows you to establish a baseline of strengths and weaknesses of your business account.
 Jumping right into goal setting without taking stock of where you currently stand leads to setting goals that are incorrectly prioritized.
 You do not necessarily need to rely on third party software to perform a basic Twitter audit.

+Twitter gives you plenty of free information about your followers through its free built-in analytics dashboard.
 You can view data on your audience’s demographics, interests, preferences, lifestyle, and whether they are using primarily mobile or desktop.
-We wrote a post explaining some of the main ways to leverage this free data.
+We wrote a blog post all about Twitter Analytics, explaining some of the main ways to leverage this free data.